InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 ### The Glorified Body
 A body that can exist in the Outer Heavens.

+### Salvation by Faith and Works
+Eternal Life, otherwise known as Salvation, is attained by Faith and Works.

+#### Faith
+Faith in the Divine Plan, and the greatest expression of that Faith is action: carrying out the Works to bring that plan to fruition.

+#### Works
+The most important work is the [Great Work]({{ site.baseurl }}{% link _pages/alchemy.md %}) in preparation for your Glorified Body.

 ### Heavenly Realms
 Includes dimensions beyond the third.